jmccormac01/donuts_voyager/README.md

       1. Simply double click the ```start.bat``` file and the images will be built.
 Donuts will be left running.
 Double click the ```stop.bat``` if you wish to stop donuts
       1. Assuming all went well, we now have docker images for MySQL and for Donuts.
 Next step is calibrating the guide routine.

-# Rebuilding Donuts Docker Image
+# Rebuilding the Donuts Docker Image

 After the initial installation, you may need to rebuild the Donuts Docker image (e.g. there is an update to the code).
 To do so: